Updated October 2022

 Whether you want to try local specialties or national favorites, Hoi An is peppered with fantastic Vietnamese restaurants.
 These places are frequented by foreigners and locals alike, so get in on the action and try some great food.
-And if favorite Vietnamese restaurants that haven’t been included below, please let us know!
+And if your favorite Vietnamese restaurant hasn’t been included below, please let us know!

 The recommendations in ‘Best Vietnamese Restaurants in Hoi An’ are divided by cost – Cheap, Mid-Range, High-End.
 While the full range of Vietnamese restaurants in Hoi An naturally includes some of the best vegetarian eateries see Best Vegetarian Restaurants in Hoi An for the full vegetarian range.

 Best Vietnamese Restaurant Index

 All the vegetarian options fall into the cheap category and they are joined by an ecclectic group – from banh mi and white rose specialists like Banh Mi Phuong and White Rose Restaurant to legendary Vietnamese seafood quan, A Roi.
 Pho Xua is our pick when it comes to traditional inexpensive Hoi An fare off the street while Ba Le Well is a great introduction to BBQ Vietnamese-style in a festive setting.

 In the Mid-range the Noodle House offers noodle dishes from all over Vietnam and famously Streets, staffed by disadvantaged youth, delivers dishes as good as any.
 Baby Mustard offers a different setting adjacent to the Tra Que herb and vegetable gardens and Morning Glory is a favorite for many in the heart of Old Town.

 At the Top-end Home consistently sets a high standard in every way and Ms Vy’s Market Restaurant offers an incredible selection of authentic and modern Vietnamese foods that can be chosen from various counters.